CLOSE SEARCH

 Review Regularly - succession plans should be reviewed periodically to reflect changes in strategy, personnel, or market conditions.
 A structured, regularly updated plan helps preserve stability and reduce leadership risk.

-Wills, trusts and estate planning - succession needs to align with personal estate planning.
-Private client lawyers will ensure wills align with shareholder agreements, trust structures, support governance objectives, and Business Property Relief is preserved where available.
+Our corporate team work closley with out private client lawyers to ensure wills align with shareholder agreements, trust structures, support governance objectives, and Business Property Relief is preserved where available.
 Lasting Powers of Attorney cover is generally important and also divorce risks being properly considered.

 We acted on the sale of a family-owned business to a third-party.
 In this case we were faced with the additional complexities that the relationship between some family members had broken down.
 In particular, there was tension between the retired family members and those running the business.